smgladkovskiy/3nplus1/README.md

 To run iterations to the number 10 with defined power, run:

-    make run MAXIPOWER=6
+    make run_iterator MAXIPOWER=6

+or with `go run`:

+    go run main.go iterator --max-power 6

-To make run with profiling, use make command `run_profiled`.
+To make run with profiling, use make command `run_iterator_profiled`.

 To investigate profiling data run: